ellemouton/setsolver/README.md

    I will either need to re-write this in Dart or I need to figure out how to package the go application in flutter and call it from there.
  - [x] App: Take pic or load one from gallery
+ - [x] Python Jupyter notebook for edge detection on an image